- Dream away

 Whichever of the Dodecanese islands you go to, you’ll find traces of peoples and cultures that have made their mark over the centuries: Ionians, Romans, Byzantines, Venetians, Ottomans and Italians.
 Each one has its own character and all offer opportunities for relaxation, sightseeing, adventure and culinary delights – with a backdrop of beautiful beaches.

 Whether traveling with family or friends, you’ll find the island that’s right for you.
 Some Dodecanese islands are extremely popular, like Rhodes and Kos, and others have a virgin charm, like Kalymnos, Symi, Kastelorizo, Kasos, Karpathos, Astypalea, Halki, Lipsi and volcanic Nisyros.
 And then there’s Patmos, the Jerusalem of the Aegean, famous as the place where St John wrote the Bible’s Book of Revelation.

-You’ll find it hard to choose among the seemingly infinite number of beaches.
+You’ll find it hard to choose among the seemingly infinite number of beaches on the Dodecanese islands.
 Each is special in its own way.
 If you’re feeling active, there’s scuba diving, snorkelling and all sorts of water sports.
-And if you’re looking for something more quiet and intimate, you’ll sunbathe, swim and relax at secluded coves.
+And if you’re looking for something more quiet and intimate, you can sunbathe, swim and relax at secluded coves and beaches.

 On Rhodes, the beaches are fun for everyone: tubing, jet skiing, stand-up paddleboard and windsurfing go hand in hand with a myriad of lively beach bars.
 Elli, Ialyssos, Lindos, Agathi and Kiotari are the standouts and the best windsurfing takes place at Prassoni.

 Karpathos’ golden coast will also impress, with the award-winning, sandy Apella and Amoopi among the highlights.
-Kos also has glittering beauties with for uninterrupted beach-days in the sun.
-But if tranquility is more your thing, then head to Kalymnos, Lipsi, Tilos and Armathia, near Kasos.
+Kos also has glittering beauties for uninterrupted beach-days in the sun.
+But if tranquillity is more your thing, then head to Kalymnos, Lipsi, Tilos and Armathia, near Kasos.

 The Dodecanese islands have a rich history, visible throughout the island chain in the form of ancient citadels, castles, museums and important archaeological sites and monuments.
 Among them are Rhodes’ acropolis (Monte Smith) with its Doric temple and ancient stadium, the ancient acropolis of Lindos, Ialyssos and ancient Kamiros.
 On Karpathos, visit ancient Vroukounda and Arkesia and the palaces of Doric Nisyros on the islet of Saria.